8r14z/coding-interview-prep/README.md

 2. guess -> # choices for a subproblem, number of ways to solve a subproblem
 3. relate subproblem solutions -> recurrence/formula of DP, how to connect those problems together. \
 Calculate time/subproblem. \
-min/max of subproblems + work of current
+min/max of choices + work of current
 4. recurse & memorize OR DP table bottom-up -> subproblem recurrence is acyclic/topological order.
 5. solve original problem.
 May/May not need extra cost \
 The solution is first or last element -> O(1) \